 You can roast the squash up to a day ahead.
 Cool it to room temperature, then place it in a deep baking dish and cover it with foil.
 Refrigerate until ready to use.

 Make the filling up to a day ahead, too, but DO NOT add the apple and pecans yet.
 The apples would turn brown, the pecans would soak up all the liquid and turn soft.
 Let the filling cool to room temperature, then cover and refrigerate.

 When ready to bake, chop the apples and pecans and stir them into the prepared filling.
 Spoon into the prepared squash and bake in the preheated oven for around 20-25 minutes, or until the squash is soft and the dish is hot all the way through.

 This is such a nice side dish – and it works for so many occasions, not just Thanksgiving!

 Actually, I love making it for lunch on any random day – it’s quick and easy, full of seasonal produce and both my kids love it.
-It tastes great with breakfast sausages, if you’re into eating lunch on Thursday as if it’s Sunday brunch 😉
+It tastes great with breakfast sausage for a special brunch, too!